AllskyTeam/allsky/README.md

 Here's a quick overview of the configuration files.

 the first one is called `config/settings_RPiHQ.json` or `config/settings_ZWO.json`, depending on which camera type you have.
 It contains the camera parameters such as exposure, gain but also latitude, longitude, etc.  Many settings have both a daytime ("dayXXXX") and nighttime ("nightXXXX") version.
-If you have the administrative GUI, the files are in `/etc/raspap`, otherwise they are in `~/allsky/config`.
-The advantage of using the administrative GUI is that you don't explicitly edit the files, instead, you do it via the GUI interface, which includes descriptive text on each option.
+If you have the administrative WebUI, the files are in `/etc/raspap`, otherwise they are in `~/allsky/config`.
+The advantage of using the administrative WebUI is that you don't explicitly edit the files, instead, you do it via the WebUI interface, which includes descriptive text on each option.

 The exact list of settings available depend on the camera you are using; in general, the RPiHQ camera has less settings.